Frequently Asked Questions (FAQs)

 - How much does EDEM cost?

 EDEM is comprised of a number of modules and the price is determined by the configuration that you will need for your application.
-EDEM can be bought as a traditional leased license, or accessed on the “Cloud” as a pay-per-use tool.
+EDEM can be bought as a traditional leased license, or accessed on the “Cloud” as a pay-per-use tool via the Rescale platform.
 To request a quote please contact us with details about your application.